informalsystems/tla-apalache-workshop/docs/type-and-check.md

     $ apalache-mc check --inv=ChainSupplyUnchanged MC3.tla
     ```

-1. Apalache is stuck at state 2.
+1. Apalache is stuck after some time.
 Any ideas why?

 1. Check the detailed log by typing: